Martinouton/Arduino-introduction/Own works/README.md

 # Arduino-introduction

-In this section will be some works where I mixed some things I learned on the tutorial part.
+In this section will be some works where I mixed some concepts I learned on the tutorial part.